 Most often, my sight fishing takes place while targeting panfish.
 Sunfish and perch are generally active during midday hours, the best time for viewing underwater.
 These fish are not typically camera shy either.
 In fact, panfish species will even act curious about the camera.
 Crappies often become active late in the afternoon and can be caught on camera too.

 For perch, I like to find a flat with active fish before setting up.
-A small jigging spoon adorned with part of a minnow or a couple waxies is the ticket.
+A small jigging spoon adorned with part of a minnow or a couple of waxies is the ticket.
 Spoons show up well on camera too.
 Again, I’ll jig aggressively until I see fish on the screen.
 Then, I’ll just make the spoon quiver.
 Perch will also pick at the bait but bite multiple times.

 The author often sight fishes for winter bluegills and crappies with his kids.
 Panfish are often curious about his underwater camera.
 Photo courtesy of Marcum Technologies

-For an adrenaline igniting experience, there’s nothing better on ice than sight fishing for larger predator fish.
+For an adrenaline-igniting experience, there’s nothing better on ice than sight fishing for larger predator fish.
 Pike and walleye can be caught in plain view or on camera.

 I’ll target pike on shallow flats, in which case I can often forgo the camera and simply peer down the hole from within my portable shelter.
 I usually just fish one line also.
-If I think I’ve found a spot that warrants some time, I’ll cut double holes, two ten inch holes side by side, and then chisel the ice out between them.
+If I think I’ve found a spot that warrants some time, I’ll cut double holes, two ten-inch holes side by side, and then chisel the ice out between them.
 This gives me a better field of view.
 When fishing shallow water, it’s paramount to keep light from entering the shelter.
 I’ll bank the edges with snow and tightly close all doors and windows.
 This makes it easier to see into the water.
 Fish are less likely to spook as well.
 My favorite set-up for pike is Northland’s new Predator Rig baited with a dead smelt or live sucker.
 This “quick-strike” presentation is generally reserved for rigging below tip-ups.
-For sight-fishing however, I rig it on a medium-heavy action spinning rod, spooled with 10 or 15 pound Bionic® Braid.
+For sight-fishing however, I rig it on a medium-heavy action spinning rod, spooled with 10 or 15-pound Bionic® Braid.
 When using dead bait, I’ll occasionally jig the presentation just enough to get the Baitfish Image attractor blades to flutter and reflect light.
 Pike are weird.
 One day they will power in and strike viciously.
 The next day they’ll glide in every so-slowly, nose the bait, and swim away.

 Of the different fish species I target on ice, walleyes are the most aggressive.
-When chasing winter walleyes in clear water, I like to set-up on predetermined hot-spots, discovered over the years.
+When chasing winter walleyes in clear water, I like to set up on predetermined hot spots, discovered over the years.
 With the camera set up, I use vibrating lures to increase the strike zone and call fish from a distance.
 The Buck-Shot® Rattle Spoon has been my favorite for years.
-However, Northland’s new Rippin Shad, is getting a lot of play too.
+However, Northland’s new Rippin Shad is getting a lot of play too.
 I’ve found that sitting tight on a precision spot and using vibrating baits, will at times, produce more walleyes than moving around.
 For me, sight fishing for walleyes and employing rattling lures compares to stand hunting and rattling for whitetails.

 Through sight fishing, with and without the use of an underwater camera, I’ve learned more about fish behavior and had a lot of fun.
 Seeing is believing!